Vin-Ren/oprec-webdev-ristek-fe/README.md

 pnpm install
 ```

-Then, copy the sample [.env.sample](./.env.sample) to `.env` in this directory and change the configurations as needed.
+Then, copy the sample [.env.example](./.env.example) to `.env` in this directory and change the PULBIC API URL according to your backend deployment url.

 ## Development